knausb/pinfsc50/cran-comments.md

   infestans (10:64)
   vcf (10:105)

 These are actually spelled correctly.
-I've tried to protect them with double quotes but this message is still generated on win-builder.
+I've tried to protect them with double quotes but this message is still generated on win-builder (but not the other test environments).

 ## Downstream dependencies
+There are currently no downstream dependencies.